Home

 • "Now is the judgment of this world: now shall the Prince of this world be cast out."

-Cast out for who?
-Only the unsaved who will ultimately become saved, because they are the chosen of God.
-He purchased the right to rule the nations that He build His Church and they not be deceived under Satan's reign.
-They are now a part of 'another' Kingdom and another rule, by right of the work of Christ's death and resurrection.
+Satan was bound and cast out, but for whom?
+Only the unsaved of the Gentiles/Nations who were deceived and now will ultimately become saved.
+This because they are the chosen of God.
+He purchased the right (by cleansing them from sin) to rule the Nations within His Spiritual kingdom.
+And they cannot be deceived where they are placed again under bondage of Satan's kingdom rule.
+Being bought, they are now serving within 'another' Kingdom and are under another rule, and that by right of the work of Christ's death and resurrection.

 Colossians 1:13